-Name of the Special Educational Needs/Disabilities Coordinator: Michelle Brant Contact details: michellebrant@st-hilary.cornwall.sch.uk 01736 763324 The named SEN Governors are Yvonne Oates and Jo Atkinson
+Contact details: michellebrant@st-hilary.cornwall.sch.uk 01736 763324

+The named SEN Governor is Yvonne Oates

 The levels of support and provision offered by our school

 All classes are fully inclusive, support for children is determined by individual need and circumstances.
 We have high expectations for all our children and we aim to fully extend their academic and social development.
 Throughout their time at St Hilary School children may receive varying levels of support according to their changing needs and circumstances.
 The information in the table below is a guide to the 'typical' levels of provision, as such levels of support and provision will vary across time for individual children in response to their individual needs.